mikejac/node-red-contrib-google-smarthome/README.md

 **Local Authentication**

-  `Use Google Login`: If checked, use Google login authentication.

-  `Login Client ID`: If Google Login is enabled, the client ID you received from the *Google Sign-In* integration.

-  `Authorized emails`: If Google Login is enabled, the email addresses authorized to log in.

-  `Username` and `Password`: If Google Login is disabled, a username and password used during account linking in the
-      Google Home app.
+  `Username` and `Password`: Username and password used during account linking in the Google Home app.

 **Actions on Google Project Settings**